 The student continues in Stage 2: Critical Thinking, as the focus of study transitions from evaluation to the intervention component of the OT process in semester 4.
-In OT 600 Interventions for Mental Functions Applied to Occupational Performance, students use evaluation data to plan interventions, intervention planning, implementation, review, and outcomes with specific emphasis for populations across the lifespan where occupational performance is affected by mental functions.
-In OT 601 Interventions for Neuro-musculoskeletal and Movement Functions Applied to Occupational Performance, students utilize critical thinking skills necessary to understand interventions across the lifespan for neuro-musculoskeletal and movement functions specific to occupational performance.
-In OT 602 Management Principles in Occupational Therapy, students will understand the role of the occupational therapy manager and develop management skills that promote justice, engagement, and collaboration.
-OT 603 Integration and Fieldwork 3 is an opportunity for synthesis of content covered in this semester and students apply learning through integrated case studies, consumers, and level I fieldwork.
-In OT 610 Experiential 1, students will review expectations of the Doctoral Experiential Placement and process, IS/SP culminating project guidelines, samples of potential sites, procedures for contacting sites, and the Background/Purpose section of the Doctoral Experiential Memorandum of Understanding.
-Additionally, half of the students are enrolled in OT 569 Inter-professional Health Care course.
+In OT 600: Interventions for Mental Functions to Support Occupation, students utilize evaluation data for the purposes of intervention planning, implementation, review, and outcomes with specific emphasis for populations across the lifespan where occupational performance is affected by mental functions.
+In OT 601: Interventions for Neuromusculoskeletal Functions to Support Occupation, students utilize critical thinking skills necessary to understand interventions across the lifespan for neuro-musculoskeletal and movement functions specific to occupational performance.
+In OT 602: Management Principles in Occupational Therapy, students will understand the role of the occupational therapy manager and develop management skills that promote justice, engagement, and collaboration.
+OT 603: Integration & Fieldwork 3 is an opportunity for synthesis of content covered in this semester and students apply learning through integrated case studies, consumers, and level I fieldwork.
+In OT 610: Doctoral Experience Seminar 1, students will review expectations of the Doctoral Experience and process, Independent Study (IS)/Scholarly Project (SP) guidelines, samples of potential sites, procedures for contacting sites, learn about mentorship and how to select a faculty mentor.
+Additionally, half of the students enroll in OT 569: Interprofessional Health Care.

-During Semester 5 students continue in Stage 2: Critical Thinking when they plan intervention in OT 612 Interventions for Sensory Functions Applied to Occupational Performance and OT 613 Community-based Practice

-Interventions.
-Concurrently, students are enrolled in OT 614 Innovative Practitioner where they critically think as they engage in needs assessment and program planning which brings together evaluation and intervention planning for populations or agencies.
-OT 616 Integration and Fieldwork 4 continues to provide an opportunity for integration of concepts learned across the semester as students learn through cases, consumers, and level I fieldwork.
-Students are also enrolled in OT 617 Education in OT where the primary emphasis is on understanding the role of OT as a fieldwork educator and as an academic educator.
-The remaining half of the students are enrolled in OT 569 Inter-professional Health Care.
-In OT 611 Experiential 2 students will develop a draft of the Memorandum of Understanding (MOU) for the Doctorial Experiential placement.
-The MOU will include an individualized learning plan, a schedule, and documentation of roles and responsibilities of all parties involved with the Doctoral Experiential Placement IS/SP.
-In addition, the experiential site will be secured with the Doctoral Experiential placement MOU signed and dated by the student, site, and faculty mentors.
-Students are unable to begin the experience until all signatures have been obtained.
+During Semester 5 students continue in Stage 2: Critical Thinking, when they plan intervention in OT 612: Interventions for Sensory Functions and OT 613: Community-based Practice Interventions.
+Concurrently, students enroll in OT 614: Innovative Practitioner, where they critically think as they engage in needs assessment and program planning, which brings together evaluation and intervention planning for populations or agencies.
+OT 616: Integration & Fieldwork 4 continues to provide an opportunity for integration of concepts learned across the semester as students learn through cases, consumers, and level I fieldwork.
+Students enroll in OT 617: Education in OT, where the primary emphasis is on understanding the role of OT as a fieldwork educator and as an academic educator.
+Half of the students also enroll in OT 569: Interprofessional Health Care.
+In OT 611: Doctoral Experience Seminar 2, students will identify the problem/occupational needs of a population, select a theory in their background/purpose section of the MOU and become familiar with all parts of the MOU components to include broad learning goals and objectives, plans for supervision, each party's responsibilities, and methods for evaluation.
+As students secure their doctoral experience site, they will collaborate with their mentor(s), to complete and finalize their MOU prior to the doctoral experience.

-Semester 6 includes OT 683 Level II Fieldwork A, OT 518 Advanced Integration 1, and OT 689 Readings.
+Semester 6 includes OT 683: Level II Fieldwork A, OT 618: Advanced Integration 1, and OT 689: Readings.
 Students are at the end of Stage 2: Critical Thinking.
-They are engaged in the first Level II experience and Advanced Integration 1 provides opportunities for students to apply their learning in occupational therapy clinical/health setting with emphasis on clinical reasoning, reflective practice, professionalism, and competence in developing skills to meet career responsibilities.
-OT 689 Readings is focused on literature review and related work for the Doctoral Experiential Placement and Scholarly Project of Independent Study to be completed in Semester 8.
+They are engaged in the first level II experience and Advanced Integration 1 provides opportunities for students to apply their learning in occupational therapy clinical/health settings with emphasis on clinical reasoning, reflective practice, professionalism and competence in developing skills to meet career responsibilities.
+OT 589: Readings is focused on literature review and related work for the Doctoral Experience and IS/SP culminating project to be completed in Semester 8.